 If you worked in an office before the pandemic, chances are you walked out one day in March hoping to return in a couple of weeks or, at the very worst, a couple of months.
-But now, almost six months later, working remotely seems destined to last at least until there’s a vaccine — or even longer, given how many companies are publicly musing about pivoting to a remote-first culture.
+But now, almost nine months later, working remotely seems destined to last at least through the winter — or even longer, given how many companies are publicly musing about pivoting to a remote-first culture.
 Even though many of us have now had time to adjust to working from home, converting our largely comfort-focused homes into efficient professional workspaces can still pose a challenge.
-To help, we sought the advice of professionals who regularly worked from home before COVID-19 about the things they need to do so effectively, and combed through our archives for other stuff that new work-from-homers have come to rely on for this extended moment.
+To help, we sought the advice of both professionals who regularly worked from home before COVID-19 and professionals who have successfully converted their new homes into workspaces about the things they need to do so effectively (and combed through our archives for other stuff that new work-from-homers told us they’ve come to rely on for this extended moment.)

 To start, the folks we spoke to say you’ll need a workspace (a.k.a. a dedicated desk or table).
 “Research like this 2017 Harvard study shows it’s better for your mental health to keep the spaces you sleep, relax, and work in separate,” says product manager Nehemiah Blackburn, who works for his New Hampshire–based tech company remotely from his New York City home five days a week.
 While “working from your bed and couch may seem convenient and even more comfortable,” finance associate Daniel Kim, whose day job often requires him to continue working once he gets home, admits that, “in the long run, it puts you in the wrong mental state to get meaningful work done.”